Chapter 1: The New Jacob

 "Dude," he whispered.

 He was going to miss Miles too, as sarcastic as Miles could be sometimes.
 He barely knew the scruffy pilot Frank Lapidus, but he seemed cool.
+Just their luck they had a pilot.

 Hugo waved at the space of sky where the silver plane had been.
 "Bye, guys.
 Go with God."